• Get Inspired

 Final Thought: The Quiet Cost of Status

-We joke now, of course.
+I joke now, of course.
 That you can have four degrees and a vintage terrazzo floor, but if your car isn’t at least five metres long, you’ll remain firmly in second tier.
 That you could invent the fountain of youth, but if you park it next to a Dacia, no one’s calling you for brunch.

 But behind the humour, there’s something sadder.
 A social ecosystem where respect is calculated by cubic volume.
 Where sustainability, though publicly adored, is privately penalised.
 Where heritage matters less than horsepower.
 And yet, not all residents follow this pattern.
 But the pattern is visible, and hard to ignore.